phreeza/manuscript_axon_potentials/doc/manuscript.md

 quadrupole moment of the bifurcating case (solid line) has a maximum at around 2\ kHz, and the quadrupole moment of the non-bifurcating case (dashed line) is monotonically decreasing (as was the case for the dipole moment).
-As expected, the maximum lies at a higher frequency than that for the dipole moment.
+As expected, the maximum lies at a higher frequency than that for the dipole moment. -->

 In the bifurcating case, the number of fibers was increased by a factor of 10.
-This means that an increase in the moments due to the bifurcations greater than 10 can be called supralinear.
-In [@fig:distscaling]G we compare this relative impact of the terminal zone on dipole moments (red line) and quadrupole moments (black line), by plotting their ratios across frequencies.
-Here we can see that for low frequencies the ratio for the quadrupole moment approaches values lower than 10, meaning that there is only little additional contribution from the terminal zone.
-The dipole moment approaches a factor of 10 for low frequencies, meaning that the terminal zone contributes in proportion to the number of added fibers.
-In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar contribution lying at lower frequencies than the quadrupolar component, as predicted.
-For very high frequencies, both contributions return to values below 10.
-The terminal zone has a supralinear contribution (factor greater than 10) for the dipole at frequencies below $\approx$ 3.5\ kHz and for the quadrupolar component at frequencies between $\approx$ 1 and 4.5\ kHz.
+This means that an increase in the dipole moment due to the bifurcation zone when compared to the control case greater than 10 can be called supralinear.
+In [@fig:distscaling]D we compared this relative impact of the terminal zone on dipole moments (red line), by plotting the ratios across frequencies.
+The contribution is greater than 10 (dotted line) for intermediate frequencies between 200 and 1000 Hz.

-Together, these observations show us that the terminal zone makes a strong contribution to the far-reaching dipole field potential of the axon bundle.
-At somewhat higher frequencies, the more local quadrupolar potential is also increased.
-This gives us a deeper understanding of the findings of
+Together, these observations show us that the terminal zone makes a strong contribution to the far-reaching dipole field potential of the axon bundle. his gives us a deeper understanding of the findings of
 [@fig:bigtree]: At low frequencies, we observed a dipolar behaviour due to the strong contribution of the bundle at these frequencies, with the projection zone forming the dipole axis.
-At high frequencies, the quadrupolar moments dominate the responses, meaning that we do not observe a dipolar structure.
+At high frequencies, the bifurcation zone does not generate an additional dipole moment, meaning that we observe mainly local responses.

 ![The low-frequency (<2.5\ kHz) component of the axon bundle EFP exceeds the high-frequency (>2.5\ kHz) component in reach, in a manner depending on axon